 - Warm up before exercise to prevent chest tightening.
 (Warm-up exercises can include 5 to 10 minutes of walking or any other light activity, in addition to stretching or flexibility exercises.)

-- Take rescue medication as close to the start of exercise as possible.
+- Take quick-relief medicine as close to the start of exercise as possible.

 - Breathe through the nose during exercise.

-- Take brief rests during exercise and use rescue medication, as prescribed, if symptoms start.
+- Take brief rests during exercise and use quick-relief medicine, as prescribed, if symptoms start.

 - Cool down after exercise to help slow the change of air temperature in the lungs.